Workshop on advances in Artificial Intelligence for Exploratory Learning

 James Lester Goodnight Distinguished University Professor, North Carolina state University

-Ido Roll Associate Professor, Technion, Faculty of Education in Science and Technology
+Ido Roll Senior Director, ETS, Associate Professor, Technion, Faculty of Education in Science and Technology

-Janan Saban Lecturer, The Hebrew University of Jerusalem, Learning Sciences Design-Based Research
+Janan Saba Lecturer, The Hebrew University of Jerusalem, Learning Sciences Design-Based Research

 Megan Wiedbusch PostDoc, University of Central Florida